Ashkanov Apollon

-Ashkanov Apollon (born 3 April 1991) is a professional footballer who plays as a winger or fullback for Hartford Athletic in the USL Championship.
-Born in the United States, he represents the Haiti national team.
+Ashkanov "Ash" Apollon (born 3 April 1991) is a professional footballer who plays as a winger or fullback for AV Alta in USL League One.
+Born in the United States, he plays for the Haiti national team.

-Career
+Club career

 Ashkanov started playing soccer near the age of 17.
 Shortly after moving back to the United States, Apollon was recruited by Peninsula College, where he played one year under coach Andrew Chapman.
 That season, he scored 16 goals while leading the NWAACC in assists with 15, helping his team with a championship run in 2013.

 In 2014, Apollon signed for Thailand AIS D2 side Looktabfah F.C. during the second half of their season, where he began his professional career.
 In 2015, he decided to return to the United States where he signed for PDL side Kitsap Pumas.
 In 2016, the forward joined the Seattle Sounder U-23 side for the short PDL season.
 After a year, he decided to move back to Thailand in July where he ended up signing for AIS D2 side Samut Sakhon FC.
 He helped them to the AIS Champions League and a place in the new Championship division in Thailand's 2017 league system.
-On 19 December 2016 Ashkanov Apollon signed a 1-year deal with Vietnam's V-League.1 side Long An FC.
+On 19 December 2016 Ashkanov Apollon signed a 1-year deal with Vietnam's V-League.1 side Long An.

 In May 2021, Apollon joined National Independent Soccer Association side San Diego 1904 FC.

 On 25 September 2021, Apollon joined USL Championship side Hartford Athletic.

+Apollon signed with USL League One side Central Valley Fuego on 27 February 2024.
+Central Valley Fuego left the USL following the 2024 USL League One season.

+Apollo remained in League One by joining expansion side AV Alta in January 2025.